 4.5.3 LACP System Status

-This page provides a status overview for all LACP instances.
-The LACP Status page displays the current LACP aggregation Groups and LACP Port status.
+This page provides a status overview of all LACP instances.
+The LACP Status Page display the current LACP aggregation Groups and LACP Port status.
 The LACP System Status screen in Figure 4-5-5 appears.